MicrosoftDocs/windows-itpro-docs/windows/client-management/windows-10-mobile-and-mdm.md

 -   **DNS suffixes** A comma-separated list of DNS suffixes for the VPN connection.
 Any DNS suffixes in this list are automatically added to Suffix Search List.
 -   **Proxy** Any post-connection proxy support required for the VPN connection; including Proxy server name and Automatic proxy configuration URL.
 Specifies the URL for automatically retrieving proxy server settings.
 -   **Always on connection** Windows 10 Mobile features always-on VPN, which makes it possible to automatically start a VPN connection when a user signs in.
 The VPN stays connected until the user manually disconnects it.
--   **Remember credentials** Whether the VPN connection caches credentials.
+-   **Remember credentials** Specifies whether the VPN connection caches credentials.
 -   **Trusted network detection** A comma-separated list of trusted networks that causes the VPN not to connect when the intranet is directly accessible (Wi-Fi).
 -   **Enterprise Data Protection Mode ID** Enterprise ID, which is an optional field that allows the VPN to automatically trigger based on an app defined with a Windows Information Protection policy.
 -   **Device Compliance** To set up Azure AD-based Conditional Access for VPN and allow that SSO with a certificate different from the VPN Authentication certificate for Kerberos Authentication in the case of Device Compliance.